Samuel-T-W/Image-Editor/README.md

-# imageEditor
+# Image Editor
- it changes the tone of an image through manipulating the rgb values
+ It changes the tone of an image by manipulating the rgb values.